Why Diversity is Important

 Some students prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?

-Traditionally, undergraduate students range in age from 18 to 22.
-At Belmont University, 65.8% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Belmont University, 65.8% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Belmont #2,364 in the nation for student age diversity.

 Review Age Diversity at Belmont